How to Insert a Column without Affecting Formulas in Excel (2 Ways)

 Step 10: Insert a Column

-• Then, right-click the mouse and click on the Insert.
+• Right-click the mouse and click on the Insert.

 Sample Data

-• Therefore, your new column is added and the formula remains the same.
+• Your new column has been added, and the formula remains the same.

 Sample Data

-• So, write anything in between the columns, that will adjust the value with keeping the formula.
+• Type anything between the columns that will adjust the value while keeping the formula.

 Sample Data